Understanding the Molecular Basis of Plant Response to Organic Versus Conventional Fertilizer Using A Metatranscriptomic Approach

 • Education and Training: mentoring

-Short-term: We aim to increase knowledge of the relationship between phytonutrient content and underlying gene expression changes in plants when grown under organic or conventional soil fertility management systems in a model crop plant (tomato).
-We clarify here that promoting organic over conventional is not the goal of this study; rather, we hope to provide a basis for understanding of gene expression and metabolic differences, which may in turn result in nutritional differences, between the organic and conventional treatments.
-We aim to develop a model for comprehensive analysis in the field of crop production.
-We seek to use our study results to apply for grant funding in the USDA's AFRI program in order to conduct a more comprehensive study, which will include field research.
+Short-term: We aimed to increase knowledge of the relationship between phytonutrient content and underlying gene expression changes in plants when grown under different soil fertility management systems in a model crop plant (tomato).
+We hope to provide a basis for understanding of rhizosphere gene expression changes and metabolic profile shifts, which may in turn result in nutritional differences, following organic biochar amendment of soil.
+We aim to develop a model for comprehensive analysis of crop production in the field.
+We seek to use our study results to apply for grant funding in the USDA’s AFRI program in order to conduct a more comprehensive study, which will include field research.

-Intermediate-term: Knowledge generated from the project, particularly with regards to organic vs. conventional nitrogen uptake and utilization as well as corresponding phytonutrient profiles in the different fertilizer regimes, will assist organic and sustainable producers to develop management plans for soil fertility.
-Understanding of gene function and of markers associated with genes expressed differentially under organic or conventional conditions will help plant breeders in the crossing and selection of more efficient crop cultivars that optimize both nutritional quality and yields of crops grown using more sustainable farming practices.
+Intermediate-term: Knowledge generated from the project, particularly regarding effects on plant growth, alteration of the root/soil microbiome, and carbon sequestration, as well as corresponding phytonutrient profiles in the different regimes, will assist sustainable producers to develop management plans for soil fertility.
+Understanding of gene function and of markers associated with genes expressed differentially under different soil amendment regimes will help plant breeders in the crossing and selection of more efficient crop cultivars that optimize both nutritional quality and yields of crops grown using more sustainable farming practices.

 Any opinions, findings, conclusions, or recommendations expressed in this publication are those of the author(s) and do not necessarily reflect the view of the U.S. Department of Agriculture or SARE.